 - If you’re traveling under the midnight sun, you might want to bring an eye mask.
 The shades are good in the rooms, but light leaks around the edges a bit.

 - Sunscreen in the summer.

 - If you are prone to seasickness, bring seasickness pills.
 Even if you don’t generally get seasick, it might be worthwhile bringing some, just in case.
 The open-sea portions of the trip can get quite rough.
-If you take the MS Lofoten, be warned that it does not have stabilizers as the other ships do.

 - If you are traveling with children, bring plenty of ways to keep them entertained.